twolodzko/forth-rs/README.md

 What about other data types than numbers?
 There are no other data types.
 Forth only uses integers, take it or leave it.
 To be fair, the language was evolving and gradually introducing new types (like floats or strings), but this implementation follows the classic, hardcore path.
 Zero is treated as binary false and every other value as binary true.

+In this implementation, the dictionary is Rust's [`std::collections::HashMap`] hash map.

 ## Beyond words